North And South Korea Agree To Cross Border Reunions For Families Divided By Korean War

 This reunion event is slated to occur in August, about three years since the last opportunity arose in 2015.
 Since then, relations had become frosty and were finally warmed over the past few months, most recently with the Singapore peace summit hosted between representatives of North Korea, South Korea, and the United States.
 While South Korean President Moon Jae-in was not able to attend personally – sending a proxy in his place – United States President Donald Trump and North Korean leader Kim Jong-un were present.

-The Red Cross organizations for both nations will be charged with co-ordinating the event according to Reuters.
-100 North Koreans and 100 South Koreans will be chosen from a long list of potential candidates that will have applied to be amongst the lucky few who get to participate.
+The Red Cross organizations for both nations will be charged with coordinating the event according to Reuters.
+One hundred North Koreans and 100 South Koreans will be chosen from a long list of potential candidates that will have applied to be amongst the lucky few who get to participate.
 On the South Korean side of the border, nearly 57,000 citizens are registered with the Red Cross as having been separated from their family members by the conflict.

 The previous reunion in 2015 was a bit more expansive, allowing for 650 South Koreans to visit their relatives in North Korea.